pelican-eggs/games-steamcmd/star_rupture/readme.md

 # Star Rupture

-> [!DANGER]
+> [!IMPORTANT]
-> Keep in mind that the game is still in EARLY ACESS : be it the server or client
+> Keep in mind that the game is still in EARLY ACCESS : be it the server or client

 StarRupture is a first-person open world base-building game with advanced combat and tons of exploration.
 Play alone or in a group on this sublime and ever-changing planet, extract and manage resources, create your complex industrial system and fight off hordes of alien monsters.
 Developed by Creepy Jar.